yuvalsol/TwitchChatToSubtitles/README.md

 ## Download Twitch Chat

+Twitch Chat To Subtitles doesn't download the JSON file itself, the JSON file must be retrieved beforehand.
 There are a few programs for downloading Twitch chat JSON file.
 [Twitch Downloader](https://github.com/lay295/TwitchDownloader "Twitch Downloader") seems to be the best choice to start with.

 - [Twitch Downloader](https://github.com/lay295/TwitchDownloader "Twitch Downloader").
 Has GUI and CLI.
 Supports Windows, Linux & Mac.
 - Chrome Extension [Twitch Chat Downloader](https://chromewebstore.google.com/detail/twitch-chat-downloader/fkcglcjlhbfbechmbmcajldcfkcpklng "Twitch Chat Downloader").
 Make sure to download the .json file, not the .csv file.